 After the civil war flared up again in 2006, development cooperation was restructured to focus on conflict transformation and peacebuilding.
 German development cooperation with Sri Lanka currently follows the OECD principle of “staying engaged – but differently”, with a focus on social integration and conflict transformation.

 Even after the end of the military conflict in May 2009, it remained the aim of bilateral development cooperation to help bring about a marked improvement in the situation of the Sri Lankan population.
 This includes in particular a more sustainable reconstruction of institutions and building trust between the people and the authorities.
 To this end, development cooperation with Sri Lanka concentrates on the following areas: social integration, education, promoting the private sector and vocational training, with a regional focus on the north and north-east of the country.

-Technical Cooperation (TC) projects are currently in progress in the following areas and will continue beyond 2013:
+Technical Cooperation (TC) projects are currently in progress in the following areas and are continuing beyond 2013:

-- vocational education and training in the north and east of the country
+- vocational education and training in the north of the country

 - peace education